Ordecaos/Week-5---DevOps-Core-Fundamentals/README.md

 The following is a brief list of known issues involving the application.

 1. When creating a file, the application does not count the ID's correctly.
 When a file is deleted, it still goes to the next number in the sequence.
+2. Jenkins implementation is not as thorough as I wish.
+Jenkins is only able to test the application, not deploy it.

 ## Future Developments

 If I were to continue developing this project I would add additional functionality.
 The ability to filter records, adding subclasses to Players, Notes to Campaigns and more detils to book contents and so on.
-Additionally, I would add a log in page so that only authorized individuals could use the webpage.
+Additionally, I would add a log in page so that only authorized individuals could use the webpage and work on ironing out any issuesn that are present within the application.

 ## What would be done differently